lmammino/loige.co/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

   - `*` will listen to every event
   - `after-call.lambda.*` (or `after-call.lambda`) will listen to all `after-call` type events for lambda and intercept all methods.

 The `botocore` documentation isn't very clear on how these events work, but after some digging, I managed to find the slides of a very interesting talk by [Kyle Knapp](https://twitter.com/thekyleknapp) called [Deep Dive on AWS SDK for Python (Boto3)](https://pages.awscloud.com/rs/112-TZM-766/images/B-4.pdf).
-This one was a real lifesaver for me to understand how all of this works!
+There's also [a video available](https://www.youtube.com/watch?v=eM8uoGJO2AI)!
+This one was a real lifesaver for me to understand how all of this works.
 Thank you, Kyle!

 ## A `boto3` event handler for gzipping requests